This Is the Brain of the Man Who Shot James A. Garfield

 Guiteau raised his pistol, a British Bulldog he’d bought for $10, took aim, and pulled the trigger—not once, but twice.
 One bullet grazed the president’s arm; the other came to rest behind his pancreas.
 Guiteau was apprehended, and Garfield was whisked away to an upstairs room.
 “Doctor,” he told the city health official who was the first doctor on the scene, “I am a dead man.”

-He was moved to suffer first in the sweltering White House, where 12 doctors would probe his wounds with their unsterilized fingers, and then to Long Beach, New Jersey, where he died on September 19, 1881.
+He was moved to suffer first in the sweltering White House, where 12 doctors probed his wounds with their unsterilized fingers, and then to Long Beach, New Jersey, where he died on September 19, 1881.
 Shortly after, Guiteau was charged with murder.

 Though the defense called experts to attest to Guiteau’s insanity, psychiatrists called by the prosecution noted that the defendant knew right from wrong and was not definitely insane.
 In the early days of January 1882, the jury sentenced him to die by hanging.